carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 - "Calculate a score between two sequences using BLAST."
 - "Cluster gene families according to a similarity measurement."
 keypoints:
-- "Genes are the elements compared to create gene families and build pangenomes."
+- "To build a pangenome you need to compare the genes and build gene families."
 - "BLAST gives a score of similarity between two sequences."
 - "Genes are clustered into gene families according to a similarity score."
 ---